ddev/ddev/docs/content/users/extend/additional-services.md

 # Additional Service Configurations & Add-ons

 DDEV projects can be extended to provide additional add-ons, including services.
-You can define these add-ons using docker-compose files in the project’s `.ddev` directory.
+You can define these add-ons using `docker-compose.*.yaml` files in the project’s `.ddev` directory.

 Anyone can create their own services with a `.ddev/docker-compose.*.yaml` file, and a growing number of popular services are supported and tested, and can be installed using the [`ddev get`](../usage/commands.md#get) command.